 As Figure 9-3 shows, the output compare value in the TIM channel registers determines the pulse width of the PWM signal.
 The time between overflow and output compare is the pulse width.
-Program the TIM to clear the channel pin on output compare if the state of the PWM pulse is logic 1.
-Program the TIM to set the pin if the state of the PWM pulse is logic 0.
+Program the TIM to clear the channel pin on output compare if the polarity of the PWM pulse is 1.
+Program the TIM to set the pin if the polarity of the PWM pulse is 0.